Origami-Cloudless-AI/software-engineering-project/README.md

   - I want to understand their preference & skill level too.
 - Explain the [Project goal](#project-goal)
   - Should we share the [demo video](https://youtu.be/xYntGeLmCSI) in advance?
-  - @Roberto, can we map 7 of each Seamless TinyML lifecycle management's phase on this demo? although a training phase is completely missing.
 - Set up a SCRUM team (e.g. specify each role in the project)
   - SM: Michi + a Univ guy
   - PO: Roberto